Goldman Sachs New Analyst Program

 Other Analyst Programs at Goldman

-However, Goldman Sachs indicates that it will retain two-year contracts for aspiring analysts in its sales and trading and investment research divisions.
+Goldman Sachs indicates that it will retain two-year contracts for aspiring analysts in its sales, trading, and investment research divisions.
 The primary reason is that participants in these programs have shown much greater loyalty to the firm, with many fewer defections to rival firms or MBA programs.